niamaelkhbir/Arabic-Cross-Dialectal-NER/README.md

 ## Citation

-If you find this code useful in your research, please consider citing our papers:
+If you find this work useful in your research, please consider citing our papers:

 ```bibtex
 @inproceedings{elkhbir-etal-2023-cross,